ethankeshishian/CS-118-Project2/README.md

 From a high-level perspective, our server and client both accept an initial SYN connection.
 Following that, both enter an infinite loop that accepts one packet from each other at a time.
 On the client side, except in the case of the first non-SYN packet, the client waits to hear an ACK from the server.
 After that, it constructs up to ten packets to send in a given window to the server.
 On the server side, the server waits to hear for a packet from the client.
 Upon receiving a packet, it correctly places it into the received file on the server side.
 Both client and server are configured to detect packet loss in the event where a packet is expected but not received, and appropriately sends out a request for that packet or ACK in subsequent connections to one another.

+One major problem we faced was being able to send and receive packets correctly and transition into the FIN sequence accurately.
+It turned out that, for the most part, we weren't using the right sequence and ACK numbers where needed, and had to re-do certain parts to reflect the correct logic.

 ## Makefile

 This provides a couple make targets for things.